yoavniran/cloudinary-upload-signing/README.md

 ## Running

+simply run:

+> yarn start

-Running this app will make a nodejs server run over a port (default: 9991) but you can change that.
+Running this app will make a nodejs server run over a specified port (default: 9991) which you can determine.
 Once running you can make an HTTP request to the following:

 ```